 What is interesting in New Delhi is that barring Vyjayanthimala playing the Tamilian Janki, none of the other cast members play characters from their region.
-Kishore Kumar, a Bengali, plays a Punjabi, Palsikar and Dhoomal, Maharashtrians enact Tamilians and in her second avatar, Vyjayanthimala impersonates a Punjabi girl and most successfully too, one might add.
+Kishore Kumar, a Bengali, plays a Punjabi, Palsikar and Dhoomal, both Maharashtrians, enact Tamilians and in her second avatar, Vyjayanthimala impersonates a Punjabi girl and most successfully too, one might add.
 Interestingly, like the film, in real life too Vyjayanthimala, a South Indian, ultimately married a Punjabi, Dr Bali.

 New Delhi is full of wonderful performances.
 Kishore Kumar is in full form and carries the film on his shoulders.
 His comic timing is spot on and he is as madcap and energetic as ever.
 The traditional concept of a comedian has always been one of lowly stature, that of a sidekick.
 It was Kishore Kumar who successfully became Hindi cinema’s comic hero whose popularity relied primarily on his comic talents.
-Add to that his phenomenal acting talent and amazing singing voice and you have a performer who bordered on the genius.
+Along with his his phenomenal acting talent, razor sharp comic timing, his amazing singing voice ensured that you have a performer who bordered on the genius.
 Vyjayanthimala proves to be the perfect foil for Kishore Kumar complementing him perfectly, playing the characters of Janaki/Mohini with much spunk.
 Vyjayanthimala has always had the mandatory dance sequence in practically every film of hers evoking ‘classical art’ associations.
 Here, she excels in the two main dances in New Delhi – the solo Bharatnatayam Aliruppu number and the Bhangra folk dance in her Punjabi avatar.
-Already having worked together in Ladki (1953), Pehli Jhalak (1954) and Miss Mala (1954), Kishore Kumar and Vyjayanthimala proved to be a successful pair, teaming up again successfully in Asha (1957) and Rangoli (1962).
+Already having worked together in Ladki (1953), Pehli Jhalak (1954) and Miss Mala (1954), Kishore Kumar and Vyjayanthimala proved to be quite a successful pair, teaming up again successfully in Asha (1957) and Rangoli (1962).

 The lead duo are well supported by Nana Palsikar, Radhakishen and Dhoomal.
-However, on the flip side, Jabeen Jalil as Kishore Kumar’s sister, Nikki is a big no-no coming up woefully short in the histrionic department while Prabhu Dayal as Ashok is adequate at best.
+However, on the flip side, Jabeen Jalil as Kishore Kumar’s sister, Nikki is a big no-no, coming up woefully short in the histrionic department while Prabhu Dayal as Ashok is adequate at best.